acaprojects/skype-native/README.md

 - a locally installed Skype for Business or Lync client
 - Windows

-This library using the Windows native Lync 2013 App SDK to provide control and integration with the desktop client.
+This library uses the Windows native Lync 2013 App SDK to provide control and integration with the desktop client.
 If a valid environment is not detected, a mocked client will be presented.
 This may be used for development under Linux and MacOS.

-A mocked client may also setting `MOCK_SKYPE_CLIENT` environment variable.
+The mocked client may also be forced by setting `MOCK_SKYPE_CLIENT` environment variable.

 ## Usage